 More about these formats will be elaborated on in chapter three.
 At the moment, let’s try to grapple with the simple definitions.

 1.3 Here’s Where Gerber Meets PCBs

 So far, wne have covered the essential details of PCBs are and their importance.
 Wne have also tried to explain in a nutshell the essence of Gerber files.
 From the two definitions, it was prominent that Gerber files are the software sketches that are used to communicate information about the composition of circuit boards.
 The two differ in that software applications handle Gerber files whereas PCBs mount electronic components.

 The preceding chapters will discuss more on the compositions of Gerber files, methods of manipulating Gerber files.

-►An important point you need to note at this point is that circuit boards were originally not made with the aid of CAD or CAM software application.
-It is logical then to conclude that PCBs are not limited to circuit boards that are drawn from CAM software applications.
+►An important point you need to note at this point is that circuit boards were originally not made with the aid of CAD or CAM software applications.
+It is logical then to conclude that PCBs are not limited to circuit boards drawn from CAM software applications.